WordPress/hosting-handbook/team-reps.md

 2. **Software Projects:**

    - **Projects Under This Category:**
-     - PHP Unit Test Runner
+     - PHPUnit Test Runner
-     - PHP Unit Test Report
+     - PHPUnit Test Report
    - **Required Skills:**
      - Proficient in managing GitHub repositories.
      - Strong understanding of PHP Unit Tests and PHP in general.
      - Experience or at least familiarity with the creation and programming of WordPress plugins is highly desirable.

 ## Hosting Team Onboarding / Offboarding